How to Become a Project Manager: 6 Steps

 Which project management certification should I get?

-If you’re looking for an entry-level position, the CAPM or Google Project Management: Professional Certificate are designed for those with little or no project management experience.
+If you’re looking for an entry-level position, the CAPM or Google Project Management: Professional Certificate is designed for those with little or no project management experience.
 The PMP is a popular credential for those with three or more years of project management experience.
-If you’re on a team that uses Agile or Scrum, or are hoping to apply to roles that do, certifications in these areas can be beneficial.
+If you’re on a team that uses Agile or Scrum or are hoping to apply to roles that do, certifications in these areas can be beneficial.

 Placeholder